kaonone/POC-polkadai-bridge/README.md

 ## How it works

-## Make bridge on your own chain
+## Make bridge on your chain
-In case you want to test it in a customise-all-the-things fashion, buckle up for some extra-work!
+In case you want to test it in a customise-all-the-things fashion, buckle up for some extra work!

-This guide will walk you through how to create account and how to connect to AkropolisOSChain Testnet.
+This guide will walk you through how to create an account and how to connect to AkropolisOSChain Testnet.
 1) Run the node (previous steps, Build -> Run)

 2) Open [Akropolis UI](https://wallet.akropolis.io) (it’s polkadotJS app working with Substrate v.1.0).
 You can also use [Polkadot UI](https://polkadot.js.org/apps/#/explorer).